mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

-8. <a name="wan-cfg">Set WAN route</a> configuration to enable data traffic to travel from the cloud to the on-premises environment (figure 26).
-See the network planning section [WAN Routing Configuration](../network%20planning/planning%20template/single%20network#wan-routing-configuration).
+8. Set WAN route configuration to enable data traffic to travel from the cloud to the on-premises environment (figure 26).
+See the network planning section <a name="wan-cfg">[WAN Routing Configuration](../network%20planning/planning%20template/single%20network#wan-routing-configuration)</a>.

 _Figure 26: WAN Route Configuration_